JuliaPhylo/PhyloNetworks.jl/docs/howto.md

 bucky.pl my-genes-mbsum.tar.gz -s -o mygenes-bucky
 `

-The output, with the table of concordance factors for all sets of 4 taxa, will be in a file named my-genes.CFs.csv inside directory mygenes-bucky.
+The output, with the table of concordance factors for all sets of 4 taxa, will be in a file named `my-genes.CFs.csv` inside directory `mygenes-bucky`.
 That's the file containing the quartet concordance factors to give to SNaQ as input.